 When should you introduce a cup?

-According to WebMD, it’s recommended to move away from bottles at about the one-year mark, though it’s still OK if you don’t make the transition at that exact time.
+According to WebMD, it’s recommended to move away from bottles at about the 1-year age mark.
+However, it’s still OK if you don’t make the transition at that exact time.
 The American Academy of Pediatrics recommends phasing out the bottle between 12 and 24 months of age.

 How to make the transition from a bottle to a cup